 The ship had been scheduled to stop in San Antonio, Chile, and then depart on another 20-day cruise to Fort Lauderdale in early April.
 But beginning March 15, the Zaandam was denied entry by port after port.

-Passenger Emily Spindler Brazell, of Tappahannock, Virginia, said they’ve been treated to unlimited phone calls, wine and nice meals including lamb chops and salmon.
-But they have had to isolate in their rooms with a warning.
+Passenger Emily Spindler Brazell, of Tappahannock, Virginia, said they’ve been treated to extravagant meals, wine and unlimited phone calls, but have had to isolate in their rooms.

 “The captain said something like, ‘This is not a trip anymore.
 This is not a cruise.
 This is a humanitarian mission,’” she said.